Badr-1 (rocket)

 The Badr-1 210 mm is a Yemeni military, self-propelled, multiple rocket launcher; a type of rocket artillery, used by Houthis.
 It features a twin tube launcher mounted on a 6×6 truck.

-On 25 August 2019, according to Aljazeera, Houthis claimed that they fired as many as 10 Badr-1 rockets at an airport in southwest Saudi Arabia.
+On 25 August 2019, according to Al Jazeera, Houthis claimed that they fired as many as 10 Badr-1 rockets at an airport in southwest Saudi Arabia.
 The Saudi-led coalition forces said that they had intercepted at least 6 rockets targeted at civilian population in Jizan.

 On 28 October 2018, a guided version called the Badr-1P with a range of 150 km and an accuracy of 3 m was announced.